molokow1/LWS/README.md

 *LWSCore TODOs:*
 1. Modify the core transmit logic to a more maintainable and readable form in classes with simpy.env and simpy.Store (check simpy tutorial)
 2. Model the behaviours of LWSDevices with FSM
+3. Use Chart.js to produce graphs for simulation results